A00474445/Internship---Take-Home-Assignment/README.md

 ## How to Run
 - Clone the repository in your local environment.
-- Under the Audio_Files, Just Create a Folder and place your .wav file in it.
+- Under the Audio_Files Folder, Just Create a Folder and place your .wav file in it.
 - Now execute the main.py file, it will prompt you to give your folder and file name as input.

 ## Samples WAV Files Used From